 What is an anonymous survey?

-An anonymous survey is a survey that allows the participants to keep their identities private.
+An anonymous survey is a survey that allows the participants to keep their personal details private.
 No Personally Identifiable Information (PII) is collected—such as demographics, email, IP address, device, submission date, or any other data that makes it possible to identify the respondent.

 Anonymous survey vs. confidential survey